priyanka3858/CS-601-Term-Project/README.md

 ---

-this file have html file and link main.js javascript file.
+this file is starter html file and link main.js file.

 8. **router.js**